Absent Voting - Voting by Post or Proxy

 on a one-off basis for a particular election if you are unable to attend your polling station (e.g. away on holiday on the day of the election).

-Application forms, which contain further information, are available from the downloads page.
+Application forms, which contain further information, are available to download here.